MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 # Test containers

-A test container specifies which Karma configuration file to use when running tests.
+Test containers specifies which Karma configuration files to use when running tests.

+* A project can contain more than one test container.

+* A directory can contain at most one test container.

 * Test containers are files named `karma.conf.js` or `KarmaTestAdapter.json`.